SaltyGoo/saltygoo.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>31.
 Van Houtten's Advanced Anatomy</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Gruesome in its illustrations.
 Covered in stains, otherwise elegant and academic.*
-- You can take 1 hour to transfer as many Wounds from an ally as you like to yourself.
+- You can take 1 hour to transfer as many [Scars](/2020/11/09/base-rules/) as you like from an ally to yourself.
 - Each time you study this book, you can swap bodies with a follower.
 - Roll 1D4, you gain the following spell: 1.
 [Life Channel](/2020/11/13/life-channel/), 2.
 [Living Gate](/2020/11/13/living-gate/), 3.
 [Restore](/2020/11/13/restore/), 4.
 [Watching Heads](/2020/11/13/watching-heads/)
 </details>